viur-framework/viur-docs/source/training_datamng.rst

       name = stringBone(descr="Name", required=True, indexed=True)
       age = numericBone(descr="Age", indexed=True)

-A query can be created from a skeleton using the :meth:`~server.skeleton.Skeleton.all` function.
+A query can be created from a skeleton using the :meth:`~viur.core.skeleton.Skeleton.all` function.
 This default query is a selection of all entities of the given skeleton.
-To granulate the result of this default query, the function :meth:`~server.db.Query.filter` is used.
+To granulate the result of this default query, the function :meth:`~viur.core.db.Query.filter` is used.
 It provides ways to also filter not on equality, but also on greater or lower conditions.

 .. code-block:: python